racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Shell/Home/MagicFunctions.md

 ![Magic Functions][imgQshell6]

-Just like the PyLabs functions, you can call the help of a magic function by adding the question mark to the magic function.
+Just like the Pylabs functions, you can call the help of a magic function by adding the question mark to the magic function.

 [[code]]
     In [3]: %magic?